Tartan, Scottie dogs, and Highland traditions have been Christmas favorites - maybe for you!

 One custom that is common here in the United sates is like that of Scotlands the Oidche Choinnle, or Night of Candles.
 Candles were placed in every window to give hospitable light to travelers ... now we see this as a common decoration, usually lighting each window with elctric replicas- but it originally was practice throughout Celtic countries.

 Food fare: mince meat pies are favored as well as bridies, meat pies or pasties.
-The welsh are famous for bringing their pasties to the Michigan area.
-The Wassail bowl is found here, but with a Scottish twist.
+The Welsh are famous for bringing their pasties to the Michigan area.
+The Wassail bowl is found here, but with a Scottish twist: Scotch finds its way into the bowl.
 Because oatmeal is so traditional a food here...why not try a baked oatmeal for breakfast- it is not your usual mornign porridge and might just change your entire opinion of just how delicious oatmeal can be!
+Find more items listed at the bottom of this page.

 2-1/2 cups regular rolled oats